Gifted and Talented (GATE)

 Students have the opportunity to sit NCEA subjects early if appropriate to their stage of learning.

-Students experience subjects which offer depth & breadth to the curriculum as well as opportunities to apply skills outside of the classroom.
+Students experience subjects which offer depth & breadth to the New Zealand curriculum as well as opportunities to apply skills outside of the classroom.
+Enrichment activities and competitions offer challenges that are additional to those in the curriculum.
+Enrichment also allows for varied grouping with peers who are similar in ability, interests or age.

-If necessary students in the extension programmes are placed on IEP’s to ensure that our provision is meeting their exact needs.
+If necessary students in the extension programmes are placed on PLP’s to ensure that our provision is meeting their exact needs.
+Sometimes this will be because of the exceptional abilities of the learner, which require a customised pathway.
+Or it may be because the learner is twice exceptional, with their high potential being affected or masked by their neurodiversity.

 All students in the extension programme from Year 9 onwards are provided with explicit guidance on study methods and are guided to understand their own learning style so that they can learn more effectively.